LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

   - ``b2nph9_style``  -     type: ``integer``    default: ``1``

-    When set to '1', SPb's form of the program b2sihs\_ is called.
+    When set to '1', SPB form of the program b2sihs\_ is called.
 It is recommended '1'.

 .. index::
    single: b2nph*; b2npht_style